wardensdev/ComputeWorker/README.md

 #### Use Global Device
 Setting this boolean to `true` will make the ComputeWorker use the project's *global* RenderingDevice (as returned by `RenderingServer.get_rendering_device()`).
-Only one ComputeWorker can have this enabled at a time.
+The global RenderingDevice executes once per frame, so this is a good option if want your shader's execution to be synchronized with the engine's. **Only one ComputeWorker can have this enabled at a time**.

 ### Use
 Before the ComputeWorker can be used, its `initialize()` function must be called.
-This is the function that sets up and dispatches the compute pipeline.
-However, if you need to set the initial data that the shader will receive through code, you can get the GPUUniform objects with the `get_uniform_by_*()` functions and set their `data` variable directly.
+This is the function that sets up the compute pipeline.
+If you need to set the initial data that the shader will receive through code, you can get the GPUUniform object with the `get_uniform_by_*()` functions and set their `data` variable directly.

 Once `initialize()` has been called, you can use `get_uniform_data(binding: int, set: int)` or `get_uniform_data_by_alias(alias: String, set: int)` to retrieve the resulting data from the shader.

-You can also use `set_uniform_data(data, binding, set, dispatch)` to set the value of the uniform in the shader.
+Use `set_uniform_data(data, binding, set, dispatch)` or `set_uniform_data_by_alias(data, alias, set, dispatch)` to set the value of the uniform in the shader.
 If `dispatch` is true, the shader will execute immediately after setting the uniform data.

 Calling `destroy()` will stop execution and free the ComputeWorker's RenderingDevice (and all the resources created by it).
-This can be used to swap out the worker's shader or uniforms.
+This can be used to swap out the worker's shader and uniforms.
 After `destroy()` has been called, `initialize()` must be called again to resume execution and enable the use of the `get_uniform_data` and `set_uniform_data` functions.
 The `initialized` variable can be used to check if those functions can be called.

 If you want more control over the dispatching and executing of your shader, you can call `dispatch_compute_list()` and `execute_compute_shader()` manually to run it.
 If you make changes to the data in your uniforms, you must call `dispatch_compute_list()` before calling `execute_compute_shader()`, or the shader won't receive the updated data.